 The Town of Apex maintains all records regarding plot ownership.
 “Ownership” is limited to one’s right to be interred in the cemetery.
 The land is the property of the Town; therefore, any transaction regarding plot sales or transfers is only permitted with consent of the Town.

-If you wish to sell or transfer your plot, contact Donna B. Hosch, Town Clerk, at Town Hall, 73 Hunter Street, 2nd Floor, Apex, NC 27502 or 919.249.3354.
+If you wish to sell or transfer your plot, contact Donna B. Hosch, Town Clerk, at Town Hall, 73 Hunter Street, 2nd Floor, Apex, NC 27502, at 919.249.1260 or by email.
 You must present the original Grant of Burial rights given to you at the time your plot was purchased.
 If you are selling or transferring a plot on behalf of a person as the executor of their Will, proof of your being so must be shown through a testamentary or other official document.

 In order to prepare your plot for internment, the original Grant of Burial Rights must be presented to Mr. Bailey.
 If the original Grant of Burial Rights is not available, you must contact Donna Hosch prior to speaking with Mr. Bailey.